ucsb-cs9/w24/_lab/lab02.md

 <b>Note:</b> There is NO space after the colon on the first line, just a newline (i.e., `"Order Items:\n"`).
 The `order.total()` return value in the examples above do not contain a newline character (`\n`) at the end.

+<a href="#" id="testingdrinkorder"></a>
+## Testing `DrinkOrder`

+How to write a correct assert statement when a method’s return value is a string that is very long and contains newlines?

+We have two options: see the "miscellaneous" section in the document that's linked above in Step 4.
+In that example, the test creates two drink orders `order1` and `order2`, which are both tested in the `TestDrinkOrder` class's `test_total()` method.

 ---